 A Word About Event Planners…

-Yes… an event planner costs money.
-But a great event planner can save you money, time and worry, and work to reduce vendor and venue costs.
+Event planners cost money, but a great event planner can save you money!
+They’ll also save you time and worry, and work to reduce vendor and venue costs.
 Plus, they can use their extensive knowledge to make your party more, fun, delicious, and memorable for everyone.

 Choose Appropriate Music

-Not everybody loves rap, country, or indie rock.
+It’s impossible to find a music genre that everybody loves.
 Choose a DJ or band with an extensive catalogue of popular hits.
-Just having a small party in your home?
-Hook up your sound system to Pandora, Slacker, or iTunes Radio.
+For smaller house parties, music streaming is the way to go.
 These services all have Holiday-themed and Top-40 channels you can listen to.
 Best of all… they’re free.